The Adoptee Journey

 It was need at first sight for both of us.
 We needed each other.
 I needed to be taken care of.
 My adoptive mother needed a baby to heal her wounds.
 And we both needed to love because we were on the rebound.
 And perhaps love each other we did. but we did so needily.

 As with all relationships on the rebound, we were heavily invested in our prior relationships.
-Mine with my natural mother… as a baby I could or did not distinguish her as a separate entity, I had lost a part of myself but wasn’t aware enough to verbalise or even be aware of part of my psyche that had disappeared; my adoptive mother grieved for the child she never had or could have.
+Mine with my natural mother… as a baby I could or did not distinguish her as a separate entity, later I realised I felt like I’d lost a part of myself but at the time I wasn’t aware enough to verbalise or even be aware of part of my environment had disappeared; my adoptive mother grieved for the child she never had or could have.

 I tried to be everything she wanted.
 But she wasn’t what I wanted.
 My mother tried to be everything her child needed.
 But I wasn’t her child.

 Two people trying to fill the holes in each others lives.
 She was full of love.
 Almost bursting in fact.
-And yet because she wasn’t my mother, I could not take it from her without heavy doses of suspicion.
+And yet because she wasn’t my mother, maybe I couldn’t take it from her without heavy doses of suspicion.

 ‘What do you want from me?’